6 Ways for Making Friends as an Adult

 Does the school you attended have reunions?
 An excellent way to connect to past friends and relationships.

-The high school I attended consistently held reunions throughout the years, and I participated in every one.
+My high school consistently held reunions, and I participated in every one.

 I loved the updates on the lives of my old classmates and renewing friendships.

-Why not shoot someone a quick message or text to open up the conversation again?
+Why not send someone a quick message or text to reopen the conversation?

 Become a Listener